dividab/graphql-add-remove-fields/README.md

 ## How to use

 The package exports two functions, `addFields` and `removeFields`.
 They accept a GraphQL AST and an array of field names to add/remove and returns a new GraphQL AST.
 The original AST used as input is not modified.
+Adding fields that already exists will be silently ignored.
+Removing fields that does not exist will be silently ignored.

 Here is a small example: